Skip to content

 10. predictors Module:

-11. Description: Contains concrete implementations of BasePredictor for specific machine learning tasks and concrete implementation of WeightsManagerProtocol.
+11. Description: Contains concrete implementations of BasePredictor for specific machine learning tasks, the backend factory system, and concrete backend implementations.

 3.3 Component Interfaces

 • core.Settings: The primary user-facing class, accessed via get_settings().
-It acts as a singleton facade, providing simple access to configuration values, resource paths (.model_dir), and helper objects.
+It acts as a singleton facade, providing simple access to configuration values, resource paths (.model_dir), helper objects, and utility functions like list_models() and list_datasets().
 It initializes and holds instances of ConfigManager and ResourceManager.

 • core.ConfigManager: An internal component managed by Settings.
 It loads default and user YAML files, merges them, and validates the result against Pydantic models defined in core.config_models.

-• core.ResourceManager: Provides standardized paths for data storage (models, datasets, cache) used by Settings, DatasetsManager, and ModelWeightsManager.
+• core.ResourceManager: Provides standardized paths for data storage (models, datasets, cache) used by Settings, DatasetsManager, and backend implementations.

 • core.BaseProvider: An abstract base class defining the contract for any component that provides data (datasets or model files), with methods like download_dataset and download_model_weights.